 Flushing and termination mechanisms are used in TRAM to prevent deadlock due to indefinite buffering of items.
 Flushing works by sending out all buffers in a local instance if no items have been submitted or received since the last progress check.
-Meanwhile, termination detection is used to send out partially filled buffers at the end of a communication step after it has been determined that no additional items will be submitted.
+Meanwhile, termination detection support is necessary for certain applications.